Skip to Content

 Land With Income-Producing Features

 Buying land with barns, silos, or greenhouses may be allowed only if those structures are for personal use rather than income.
 For example, a greenhouse used to grow food for your household is fine; one used to grow crops for sale is not.
+However, there are USDA farm loans that can allow you to live on land with income-producing features like livestock or crops.

 USDA Occupancy Requirements